Norwegian Church Abroad

-The Norwegian Church Abroad or The Norwegian Seamen’s Church (Sjømannskirken) is a religious organisation serving Norwegians and other Scandinavians travelling abroad.
-Founded in 1864, The Norwegian Seamen's Mission – Sjømannsmisjonen – was established to secure the moral and religious education of Scandinavian seafarers, but also to give them a "breathing room" where a fellow countryman was available to lend an ear and give some attention.
+The Norwegian Church Abroad or the Norwegian Seamen’s Church, also referred to by its Norwegian name Sjømannskirken (/no/), is a religious organization serving Norwegians and other Scandinavians travelling abroad.
+Founded in 1864, the Norwegian Seamen's Mission – Sjømannsmisjonen – was established to secure the moral and religious education of Scandinavian seafarers, but also to give them a "breathing room" where a fellow countryman was available to lend an ear and give some attention.
 The churches and their staff together with travelling pastors around the globe represent a "resource center" for all Norwegians travelling internationally.

 Sjømannskirken annually serves around 700 thousand Norwegians through over 30 churches and 16 mobile services in 30 countries around the world.
 Several churches operate in Scandinavia.
-The Norwegian Church Abroad is a charitable organization supported by the Church of Norway and the Norwegian Government.
+The Norwegian Church Abroad is a charitable organization supported by the Church of Norway and the Norwegian government.
 Sjømannskirken is also a member of the ICMA and the Council of Nordic Seamen's Missions.
 With its main office in Bergen, it is under episcopal supervision.

-For most Norwegians travelling abroad, Sjømannskirken is a nice place to rest: one can read newspapers from home, buy Norwegian food and speak to other Norwegians.
+For most Norwegians travelling abroad, Sjømannskirken is a place to rest: one can read newspapers from home, buy Norwegian food and speak to other Norwegians.
 Many Norwegians living permanently abroad use the seamen's churches instead of a local church.